briglx/briglx.github.io/source/_posts/2022-06-10-finding-public-ip-details.md

 - etc
 - not associated.

-After playing around with the query languange and discovering that it doesn't implement the entire language, no `let` keyword, I came up with the following:
+After playing around with the query language and discovering that it doesn't implement the entire language, no `let` keyword, I came up with the following:

 ```kusto
 resources